Fayyr-Organization/fayyr-beta/README.md

 - Donor: A user who can go on the site and buy NFTs to support charities.
 They can also sell NFTs, resulting in royalties for charities and artists.

-- Artist: An artist is like a user, but they can also mint art for their favorite charities.
+- Artist: An artist is like a user, but they can also submit art for their favorite charities.
 Pick an image or animated gif that you like, and upload it using ipfs (instructions on the website).
-Then send it to the charity for approval and see it go live, get sold, and support the charity.
+Then send it to the charity on the approvals tab and see it go live, get sold, and support the charity.
 You will also get a royalty with every sale, so everyone wins!

 - Charity: This is a bit more of a 'management' role.
 You can be your favorite charity (actually we'll assign you one), and approve art to be sold in your name by artists.
 You can also mint art for yourself!
-Of course, you can also watch the money role in.
+Of course, you can also watch the money roll in.

-If you'd like to try out one of those other roles, simply let us know on our [discord server](https://discord.gg/c822MA4v) or via [email](mailto:beta@fayyr.com).
+The donor is the default role, but if you'd like to be an artist or charity, simply let us know on our [discord server](https://discord.gg/c822MA4v) or via [email](mailto:beta@fayyr.com).

-## Rewards

-Of course, we couldn't bulletproof our website without you.
-So, we've set up a rewards system to help us thank you for your time and hard work.
-We've tried to keep it simple and -- Fayyr (I couldn't resist) -- while gathering useful feedback to make our launch a successful one.
-It works like this:
- ?????

-## Notes to self
-- what, if anything, are we doing for receipts in the beta?